-This peak is found on page 221.
+Climbing and access information for this peak is on Page 221 of the book.
 One route is suggested in the write-up and one is listed as possible.
-See below for a description of the suggested route, which has now been climbed, on this rugged peak.
+See below for a description of the suggested route (which has now been climbed) on this rugged peak.
+USGS Boulder Chain Lakes

-From Tin Cup Lake (B)(2.1)(a) (see below), walk up towards the saddle west of the summit.
-Do a rising traverse above cliffs onto the northwest face.
+From Tin Cup Lake [(B)(2.1)(a) see below], walk up towards the saddle west of the summit.
+Do a rising traverse above cliffs onto the Northwest Face.
 A series of ledges, ribs, and gullies (Class 3) crisscross the face.
-Stay well below the crest, ~100 feet or so, to avoid towers.
+Stay well below the crest, ~100 feet or so, to avoid ridge towers.
 Just west of the summit, cross a prominent rib at a notch.
-Ascend the dirty Class 4 gully to the east of the summit and then the east face to the knife edge summit.
-To descend, scramble down the west face to a notch and rappel the 5th class gully just west of the summit; a 60-m rope is adequate.
+Ascend the dirty Class 4 gully to the east of the summit.
+Then climb the East Face to the knife-edged summit.
+To descend, scramble down the West Face to a notch and rappel the Class 5 gully just west of the summit.
+A 60M rope is adequate.

 (2.1) Railroad Ridge Road

-Instead of turning off FS-667 to the parking area, continue towards the Livingston Mine on the Railroad Ridge Road, at 10,000 feet the highest road accessible to full-size vehicles in Idaho.
+Instead of turning off FS-667 to the parking area, continue towards the Livingston Mine on the Railroad Ridge Road which, at 10,000 feet, is the highest road accessible to full-sized vehicles in Idaho.
 The road follows switchbacks up to the crest of the ridge.
-On the crest, bear left (west) and then left (south) again to reach the saddle north of Point 10,617.
-High clearance 4WD recommended.
+On the ridge crest, bear left/west and then left/south again to reach the saddle north of Point 10617.
+A high-clearance 4WD vehicle is recommended.

 (a) Cross-country route into Tin Cup Lake Basin.
 From the saddle, climb south to Point 10617 and follow its East Ridge down until you can descend to the south and still remain east of the cliffs that break up the South Face.
 At the base of the face, traverse west into the Tin Cup Lake basin.